pradeep3sep/interviewquestion/README System Design.md

 <br>

-> ### what is test driven approach? explain in details
+> ### What is test driven approach? explain in details

-Test-Driven Development (TDD) is a software development approach where tests are written before writing the actual code.
+Test-Driven Development (TDD) is a software development approach where `tests are written before writing the actual code`.
 This approach helps to ensure that the code meets the specified requirements and behaves as expected.
 It’s a popular methodology in Agile development and is especially useful for creating high-quality, bug-resistant code.

-### Key Concepts of TDD
+**Key Concepts of TDD**

 1. **Red-Green-Refactor Cycle**:
    - **Red**: Write a test for a new feature or function that doesn’t yet exist.
 Since the feature hasn’t been implemented, the test will fail (hence "red").